 The experienced professionals in Goldin Peiser &Peiser’s IRS Representation and Defense Services have decades of experience dealing with the IRS.
 If you owe taxes, contact us to discuss your eligibility for an installment agreement or other IRS tax resolutions.

-For more information about Installment Agreements or our IRS services, please fill out the form below, or call 214-635-2498.
+For more information about Installment Agreements or our IRS services, please call 214-635-2498 or contact Sidney Goldin, CPA, Rick Lahr, CPA, Naveid Jahansouz, Esq. or Robin Forsythe, Esq. by filling out the form below.